FDA-ARGOS/data.argosdb/data_dictionary/README.md

 positional arguments:
   {functions,write_schema,validate_columns}
     functions           List of all available functions
-    write_schema        Used to convert a TSV into a JSNO schema.
+    write_schema        Used to convert a TSV into a JSON schema.
 If no mapping file is provided, performs default conversions.
     validate_columns    Validates columns in a list of files in a directory using provided column headers